Symptoms and diagnosis of metastatic prostate cancer

 - Too much calcium in your blood, which can cause tiredness, constipation, nausea, thirst and confusion

-Some symptoms may be vague, such as feeling unwell, unusually tired or weak.
+Some symptoms may be vague, such as weight loss, erection problems and feeling unwell, unusually tired or weak.

 All these symptoms can be caused by conditions other than cancer, but it’s important to go to the GP and get any unusual changes checked.
 If you have been diagnosed with prostate cancer, tell your doctor if you have any new symptoms.